 The internet (and the world, for what it’s worth) is a messy place.
 Many industries oftentimes have hundreds or even thousands of businesses competing against each other.

 That, in turn, creates a lot of complexity for customers.
 Just imagine having to sift through dozens of websites, trying to uncover the information you need, and then assessing and ranking it in a dissectible manner.

-The following guide will take a closer look at how aggregators can be defined, what pros and cons they have, how they make money, how they track success, and what types of aggregators are out there.
+The following guide will take a closer look at how aggregators can be defined, what pros and cons they possess, what types of aggregators are out there, how they track success, and business models they fall under.

-An aggregator business collects data from a variety of sources to display complex information in a structured manner.
+An online aggregator collects data from a variety of sources to display complex information in a structured manner.